Trump OKs wider Syria oil field mission, raising legal questions about limits on defensive action | The Japan Times

 Trump’s order also slams the door on any suggestion that the bulk of the more than 1,200 U.S. troops that have been in Syria will be coming home anytime soon, as he has repeatedly promised.

 The Pentagon will not say how many forces will remain in Syria for the new mission.
-Other officials, also speaking on condition of anonymity to discuss ongoing deliberation, suggest the total number could be at least 800 troops, including the roughly 200 who are at the al-Tanf garrison in southern Syria.
+Other officials suggest the total number could be at least 800 troops, including the roughly 200 who are at the al-Tanf garrison in southern Syria.

 According to officials, lawyers are trying to hammer out details of the military order, which would make clear how far troops will be able to go to keep the oil in the Kurds’ control.

-The legal authority for U.S. troops going into Syria to fight Islamic State militants was based on the 2001 and 2002 Authorizations for Use of Military Force that said U.S. troops can use all necessary force against those involved in the Sept.
+The legal authority for U.S. troops going into Syria to fight Islamic State militants was based on the 2001 and 2002 Authorizations for Use of Military Force, which said U.S. troops can use all necessary force against those involved in the Sept.
 11 attacks on America and to prevent any future acts of international terrorism.
-So, legal experts say the U.S. may have grounds to use the AUMF to prevent the oil from falling into IS hands.
+So legal experts say the U.S. may have grounds to use the AUMF to prevent the oil from falling into IS hands.

 But protecting the oil from Syria government forces or other entities may be harder to defend.